Here’s a short list of professionals I recommend. Please let me know if you use one of these referrals – I’d love to hear how it goes for you!

 Buying bio-mechanically correct shoes:

 First, read this article about foot function and how to assess a shoe.
-Then, look for brands like Born, Clark’s, Keen, Lems, Jambu & J-41 (sexy sandals!), Vivo, Altra, Jafe, and Merrell.
+Then, look for brands like Born, Clark’s, Keen, Lems, Jambu & J-41 (sexy sandals!), Vivo, Altra, Jafe, Xero, TOPO, Vivobarefoot, and Merrell.
+Naot makes wide-toebox shoes that are super cute but stiffer / more supportive in the sole, so they are okay for transitioning or if you are going to do major mileage on concrete.
 FiveFinger and Fila make minimal, separated toe shoes (personally, my short toes like the Filas much better – and they were a mere $30 at Big 5 sports!).
 Please note that I am NOT endorsing every model shoe the above brands make.
 For example, Keen has two footbeds, a stiff, narrow version (skip these!) and the one I like with the wide toebox.
 In all brands, some models may be great, but others are too pointy-toed, too stiff, or have a heel.
 Shop carefully.
 When trying shoes on, you need to step on the liner and examine other factors discussed here.
 Try not to get carried away with something cute or a pair that feels “good enough” – your feet will get pickier as they adapt to having room to move!
 They will also spread out, so if you are between sizes, go up.
 Most people gain a half to a full size as their toes spread out.
 Winter boot guide here.

 Places to get biomechanically-correct footwear locally: